Query mode syntax

 Proximity operators support up to 99 words (i.e. W99).

-Multi-word phrases such as "metal oxide" must be wrapped in quotation marks.
+Use quotations for multi-word phrases such as "metal oxide" or "Toyota Motor".
+Multiple words must be wrapped in quotation marks.
+For example: all_an=("Toyota motor")

 Syntax guide